PDEP — Product Development Experience Plane

 - Create / Compile (initiate first version build)

-- Publish (move a provisioned version into marketplace)
+- Publish (make a version available through PVEP)

 - Promote (dev → test → prod, where applicable)